bcgov/EPIC.search/tools/embedder/DOCUMENTATION.md

   - `processing_logs` (status, metrics, JSONB)
     - **Status values**: `"success"`, `"failure"`, `"skipped"`
     - **Metrics**: Complete processing details, timings, document info, and validation reasons

+### Retry Processing Modes

+The embedder supports selective reprocessing of documents based on their status:

+- **`--retry-failed`**: Reprocesses documents that previously failed during processing
+  - Targets documents with status `"failure"` (e.g., OCR failures, processing errors)
+  - Useful for fixing documents after resolving configuration or infrastructure issues

+- **`--retry-skipped`**: Reprocesses documents that were previously skipped
+  - Targets documents with status `"skipped"` (e.g., scanned PDFs without OCR, unsupported formats)
+  - Useful when enabling OCR or adding support for new document types

+- **Normal mode**: Only processes new documents (skips any with existing status)

+These retry modes can be combined with other flags like `--shallow` for limited reprocessing and `--project_id` for targeted project-specific retries.
+Only one retry mode can be used at a time.

 - **Embedding Dimensions:**
   - Set via `EMBEDDING_DIMENSIONS` in `settings.py` (default: 768)